ljlilzu/MultiSup/readme.md

-The TF network is original available from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367313/, and all other networks are original downloaded from https://manliodedomenico.com/data.php.
+The TF network is originally available from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367313/, and all other networks are originally downloaded from https://manliodedomenico.com/data.php.

 If you use these networks, please cite the original references.